componentblox/bootstrap-component-blox/readme.txt

 == Description ==
-"Bootstrap Component Blox" is a bootstrap integrated WordPress theme.
+"Bootstrap Component Blox" is a Bootstrap integrated WordPress theme.
 It is based on world's most popular framework Twitter Bootstrap 4.
 "Bootstrap Component Blox" is a perfect combination of Bootstrap 4 and WordPress.
-It is fast. light-weight and intergrate perfectly with Component Blox software.
+It is fast. light-weight and integrates perfectly with Component Blox software.
 It supports all major & popular WordPress plugins.
-Check demo on https://theme.componentblox.com.

 == Installation ==